 Visitors are not allowed to bring cameras/cell phones in the facility.
-Prisoner photographers are available upon request and with approval during contact visiting at the prisoner's expense.

 A prisoner is not allowed to receive from a visitor any item to include, packages, letters, food items, money or gifts from outside the facility.
 If there is reason to believe that contraband is being passed, the contraband will be confiscated, and the visit may be terminated by the Shift Commander.